zulip/zulip/docs/integration-guide.md

 of UserAgent).
 You may also want to define additional parameters using the `REQ` object.

-In the example above, we have defined `payload` which is populated from the body of the http request, `stream` with a default of `test` (available by default in Zulip dev environment), and `topic` with a default of `Hello World`.
+In the example above, we have defined `payload` which is populated from the body of the http request, `stream` with a default of `test` (available by default in the Zulip development environment), and `topic` with a default of `Hello World`.

 The line that begins `# type` is a mypy type annotation.
 See [this page](mypy.html) for details about how to properly annotate your webhook